chinmay-kothari/Tab-Closing-Extension/README.md

 # Tab-Closing-Extension
-Chrome Extension that closes pre-mentioned tabs and opens new tab pre-mentioned tabs
+A chrome extension that let the user close specific tabs when clicked upon.
+It also opens new tabs that are already specified.